 - In 2015/16 this project delivered information, advice and support for people with dementia, their families and their carers.
 A new dementia pathway was developed together with more accurate coding.
 An Admiral Nurse was recruited to work with local practices to increase the rate of diagnosis. - In 2016/17 we will work with GP practices to refine the dementia pathway and assist them in implementing best practice (particularly in the diagnosis of people with dementia).
-A major focus will be post-diagnostic support.
-The Admiral Nurse will be retained for a further year to provide clinical leadership. - A new 80 bed dementia care home (part of the Bowthorpe Care Village) will become the dementia exemplar for other care and nursing homes. - Norfolk County Council currently commissions a flexible dementia response service offering short-term respite care to families and carers of people with dementia.
+A major focus will be post-diagnostic support. - A new 80 bed dementia care home (part of the Bowthorpe Care Village) will become the dementia exemplar for other care and nursing homes. - Norfolk County Council currently commissions a flexible dementia response service offering short-term respite care to families and carers of people with dementia.
 The service capacity will be extended in 2016/17 and day care opportunities also offered.